-Approximately 36,000 car accidents occur every day in the United States, and around 120 are fatal accidents.
+Approximately 36,000 car accidents occur every day in the United States, and around 120 are fatal accidents, making America’s roads among the most dangerous in the world.
 Advancements in safety technology mean that newer cars are often equipped with features that can prevent collisions, warn drivers of danger, and keep vehicle occupants safer when crashes occur.
 However, vehicle safety is not the same in every car, truck, SUV, and minivan.
-Some vehicles are more dangerous than others, whether due to poor safety ratings or typical driver behavior.
-For example, sports cars are involved in car accidents at a disproportionately high rate.
+Safety performance can vary significantly across different vehicle categories, with some categories experiencing more issues in areas like climate control, driving assistance, or infotainment.
+Some vehicles are more dangerous than others, whether due to poor reliability scores that fall below the industry average, inadequate safety features, high driver death rates, or specific design and safety flaws that make them worse than comparable models.
+For example, compact cars are involved in car accidents at a disproportionately high rate due to their smaller size and weight.

 New Yorkers who have been injured by a reckless or negligent driver need qualified legal representation to help them get the compensation they deserve.
-Mark E. Seitelman Law Offices has been helping injured people in New York City navigate accident claims and lawsuits since 1990.
+Mark E. Seitelman Law Offices has been helping clients in New York City navigate accident claims and lawsuits since 1990, providing support to those affected by unsafe vehicles.

 How is Vehicle Safety Determined?

-The National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS) rate vehicle safety.
-Each uses a different scoring system, but crash testing is a major part of the metrics.
+The National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS) rate vehicle safety, assigning a score to each vehicle, while reliability scores provide insight into vehicle dependability.

 NHTSA Safety Ratings